ChristianSilvermoon/misc-shell-scripts/README.md

 ## dualsense-menu
 Script that provides an interactive menu for some [dualsensectl](https://github.com/nowrep/dualsensectl) features

+## os-update
+A "universal updater" script.
+Does not actually support all distros and package managers.

+> [!CAUTION]
+> Always update using your Distro's __OFFICIALLY RECOMMENDED INSTRUCTIONS__
+>
+> **USE THIS AT YOUR OWN RISK**

+This will (hopefully):
+- Create a timeshift snapshot with the comment "Break Glass In Casse of Oopsie Whoopsie"
+- Delete the oldest timeshift snapshot with that comment.
+- Run the command to update distro native packages based on detected distro.
+- Update Flatpak (system) packages
+- Update Flatpak (user) packages
+- Update things installed via `pipx` including injected.

 ## ps5triggers
 Script that makes manipulating the Adaptive Triggers with [dualsensectl](https://github.com/nowrep/dualsensectl) convenient.